 If you combine long-tail keywords with more specific keyword match types, you’ll greatly increase your chances of serving ads to audiences who are looking for your products or services, driving relevant traffic to your site, and generating sales.
 It’s not super intuitive at first.
 But, as you work with these tools, it becomes easier to implement.
 And, although there are many factors to consider beyond these initial tactics, these techniques alone can save thousands of dollars in ad spend.

 In conclusion, if you’re currently running Google Ads campaigns, you’ll want to make sure you’re using the platform in the most effective way possible.
-Like the common mistake I outlined above, there are numerous pitfalls business owners and PPC management services run into when attempting to manage campaigns effectively.
+As the common mistake I outlined above, there are numerous pitfalls business owners and PPC management services run into when attempting to manage campaigns effectively.
 These mistakes can waste tremendous amounts of time and money.
 If you’re concerned your accounts are not making the best use of your advertising dollars, consider signing up for a free Google Ads audit with WEBITMD.
 Our team of experts can help to pinpoint the elements preventing your campaigns from performing at the highest level and offer solutions.
-If this interests you, visit out Paid Media Expertise page to sign up for a free account audit today!
+If this interests you, visit our Paid Media Expertise page to sign up for a free account audit today!

 Paid Google Ads are Just One Piece to a Custom Growth Stack

-If you found this article helpful yet you seek a more customized approach to year-over-year scalable business growth, we invite you to download our FREE guide on the WEBITMD Growth Stack.
-This is where we combine PPC with other marketing strategies to align and work together to hot your high-revenue targets.
+If you found this article helpful yet seek a more customized approach to year-over-year scalable business growth, we invite you to download our FREE guide on the WEBITMD Growth Stack.
+This is where we combine PPC with other marketing strategies to align and work together to hit your high-revenue targets.
 Give the guide a read, and call us with any questions.
 Besides, we love to talk shop over business growth!